 Too many languages for one meeting

-The next day we had a meeting that was in three different languages, French, Dari and English.
+The next day we had a meeting that was in three different languages, French, Dari, and English.
 It was dizzying trying to keep up with what the point was with the many translations.
 And I thought it was hard having a meeting in English and Dari.
-In the end we only got a few things accomplished in the two-hour meeting.
+In the end, we only got a few things accomplished in the two-hour meeting.
 By the end of the meeting my head hurt and I was just glad it was over and was glad minor things had been accomplished.
-It was a little bit frustrating, but it opened up the complexity of one of major issues for our team.
+It was a little bit frustrating, but it opened up the complexity of one of the major issues for our team.
 The days have just continued to be crazy and there is more crazy to come, with us finally getting rhythm for going out on missions and running the day to day stuff.
 It should make time go fast.